National University Veteran Center

 The Veterans Crisis Line connects Service members and Veterans in crisis, as well as their family members and friends, with qualified, caring VA responders through a confidential toll-free hotline, online chat, or text-messaging service.

 At National University, we believe holistic wellness is integral to student learning and success.
 Wellness is a practice that’s cultivated over time.
-Our Student Wellness staff can help you on campus or online with a variety of issues.
+Our Student Wellness staff can help you on campus or online with a variety of issues such as, food and/or financial support, mental health services and more.
+Contact Student Wellness: [email protected]

 Other helpful organizations: